OctoQuinn/OctoEverywhere-Api-Docs/docs/App-Connection-Overview.md

           1) If the user doesn't have an OctoEveywhere account... the portal will help them create one.
           2) If the user doesn't have a printer connected to OctoEverywhere... the portal will walk them through the 2 minute setup.
           3) If the user isn't an OctoEverywhere supporter... the portal will describe why a supporter role is required (for now) and will help them upgrade if they desire.
-    5) The user confirms the pritner they want to connect to and authorizes the app to connect.
+    5) The user confirms the printer they want to connect to and authorizes the app to connect.
 6) The web portal closes and the user can now use the full app from anywhere!

 #### A High Level Example App Integration